 If you’re really miserable, consider an antihistamine that also contains the oral decongestant pseudoephedrine.
-“But decongestants aren’t recommended for long-term use or if you have urinary tract issues, high blood pressure, or heart problems as they can raise blood pressure slightly,” says Dr. Bajowala.
+“But decongestants aren’t recommended for long-term use or if you have urinary tract issues, high blood pressure or heart problems as they can raise blood pressure slightly,” said Dr. Bajowala.